GHNuma/app_script_weather/README.md

 # Weather App :cloud: :partly_sunny: :cloud_with_lightning_and_rain: :wind_face: :fog: :rainbow:
 > ENG

 Welcome to the Weather App!
-This web application allows users to retrieve weather information for a specific city and store it in a Google Sheets spreadsheet.
+This web application allows users to retrieve weather information for a specific city and store it in a Google Sheets.

 Usage
 1. Open the Weather App web app using the provided URL.